kpatpatt/p8105_final/team_reg_and_proposal.md

 products.<sup>[10](https://www.ajpmonline.org/article/S0749-3797(08)00838-6/fulltext)</sup>
 We are motivated by these findings to investigate trends in NYC.

-Our project seeks to investigate at the zip-code level in New York, NY the general spatial distribution of convenience stores in relation to demographic composition trends of nutritional content of food served across years (2008-2020).
+Our project seeks to investigate at the zip-code level in New York, NY:

+1. The general spatial distribution of convenience stores in relation to demographic composition;
+2. Trends of nutritional content of food served across years (2008-2020)

 ## Intended Final Products